arangodb/spring-boot-starter/demo/README.md

 oldLannisters.forEach(System.out::println);
 ```

-One additional special handling for collection bind parameter is that we do not have to pass the collection name as a
+One additional special handling for collection bind parameter is that you do not
-String to our method.
-We can pass the type (`Character.class`) to our method.
-Spring Data ArangoDB will then determine
+have to pass the collection name as a String to the method.
+You can pass the type
+(`Character.class`) to your method.
+Spring Data ArangoDB determines the
-the collection name.
-This is very convenient if you have used an alternative collection name within the
+collection name.
+This is very convenient if you have used an alternative
-`@Document` or `@Edge` annotations.
+collection name within the `@Document` or `@Edge` annotations.

 The console output should be as follows: